hyundai-robotics/doc-hi6-sdk/3-practice-argosx/4-monitoring-panel/4-menu.md

 ]
 ```

-Let’s make a picture icon that will be injected into the panel menu.
+Let's make a picture icon that will be injected into the panel menu.
 A png icon with a transparent 40 x 40-pixel background would be sufficient.

 Here, we just made panel_argosx.png by scaling down the existing lm_argosx.png properly and adjusting the colors.